wdi-sg/gitbook-2019/02-js/browser-js/dom-with-data.md

 ### Further

-Make the code intertactive.
+Make the code interactive.
 When the page loads, create the table.

 Add a button and three inputs: